 MEND is an interfaith network of 19 member food pantries located throughout Essex County, NJ.

 MEND strengthens and supports its food pantry network by providing supplemental food, funds, volunteers, and a monthly forum for collaboration.
 MEND also advocates for policies to improve the quality of life for those in need in the County.Learn More About What We Do

 Mend has been interviewed by Danielle Perrotta for her “SipinSOMA” podcast

-Number of pantries in MEND’s network
+Number of member food pantries in MEND’s network

-Number of people served annually by MEND
+Number of people served by MEND pantries in 2018

 Percentage of people served who are children

 Percentage of the Essex County population who are ‘food insecure”